 We use an app called Evidence for Learning (E4L) to record evidence of progress.
-Parents and carers can also upload evidence gathered outside school.
-Evidence can be linked to learners' targets by Teachers and TA’s - Teachers are ultimately responsible for the quality of evidence provided.
+Parents and carers can also upload evidence gathered outside school to create a broader picture of generalisation.
+In school, evidence is linked to learners' targets by Teachers or TAs.

-In the Yellow Pathway, targets relate to English, Maths and PSHE.
+In the Yellow Pathway, we summatively assess progress in English, Maths and PSHE.

 In the Green Pathway we assess against the 6 Pathway target areas (My Body, My Independence, My World etc).

 In the Blue Pathway we assess against Routes for Learning targets and the Engagement model.

 Teachers and Department Leaders meet every half term to discuss individual students.
 During these conversations, we review the progress of each pupil and discuss ways to improve progress if it is faltering.
 Department Leaders feed these conversations back to the Head of School during their weekly support and challenge meetings.

 We hold termly "Learner on the page" meetings with colleagues from Highfield Littleport to moderate the depth and quality of our assessments.